Elegy Written in a Country Churchyard by Thomas Gray

 Stanza 3

-and defiling her old and solitary domination ( molest = persecute/defile, solitary = lonely, rein = domination)
+Molest her ancient solitary reign. ( molest = persecute/defile, solitary = lonely, rein = domination)

 Stanza 4